Jannik Sinner admits frosty locker room atmosphere after anti-doping controversy

 Former champion Daniil Medvedev booked his place in the second round with a 6-3 3-6 6-3 6-3 win over Serbian Lajovic.

-Stefanos Tsitsipas became the highest seed to be knocked out after he lost to Australian Thanasi Kokkinakis in four sets.
+Stefanos Tsitsipas became the highest seed to be knocked out after losing to Australian Thanasi Kokkinakis in four sets.

 Felix Auger-Aliassiame, seeded 19th, also lost.